 Cats don’t give kisses the same way dogs or humans do.
 Instead, their version of a kiss is to look at someone and blink slowly at them.

-It might not seem much, but it’s a gesture of great trust because cats never close their eyes around people/animals they don’t trust.
+It might not seem much, but it’s a gesture of great trust because cats never close their eyes around people or animals they don’t trust.

-I’m sure that you’ve seen how cats would bump heads as a way of greeting.
+I’m sure that you’ve seen how cats bump heads as a way of greeting.

 What you probably don’t know is that head bunting is a sign of affection and trust in the feline world.

-Wild and domesticated cats do it to mark other cats/people as part of the family.
+Wild and domesticated cats do it to mark other cats or people as part of the family.

 So, whenever you have the chance, you should give your cat a gentle head bunt.